Department Store Jesus

 James Reaney, 2005

 “Department Store Jesus” is from Souwesto Home, a collection of James Reaney’s poems from 2005 and published by Brick Books.
-Listen to Jeff Culbert perform “Department Store Jesus” here.
+Listen to Jeff Culbert perform “Department Store Jesus” and other poems from Souwesto Home here.